Good long-term memory is essential to tortoises. Different species can be found worldwide, but most are found in semi-arid habitats.

 - Following their owner around the home or yard

-Tortoises are capable of remembering where to get food, even if they haven’t been there in months.
-So, they’re capable of remembering the person who takes care of them.
+Tortoises can remember where to get food, even if they haven’t been there in months, so they can recall the person who takes care of them.

 The reptilian brain may not be capable of feeling or showing affection, but it can remember the positive association it forms with the people it learns to trust.